What is Paleo Beef Protein?

-Since protein is one of the foundations of a healthy body, it’s important to ensure that the body has enough of it.
-Whether someone is following a paleo diet or not, it can be hard to get all the protein the body needs.
-As a key building block for muscles, protein is invaluable for bodybuilders or anyone trying to increase muscle mass or simply maintain it as they age.
-It also promotes healthy skin and hair, a strong immune system and strong bones.
+Since protein is one of the foundations of a healthy body, it’s vital to ensure that your body has enough of it.
+If you are on the paleo diet or not, it’s hard to get all the protein your body needs.
+As a critical building block for muscles, protein is invaluable for bodybuilders or anyone trying to increase muscle mass or simply maintain it as they age.
+It also promotes healthy skin and hair, a robust immune system and strong bones.

-Beef is a complete protein, so it can provide all the amino acids that the body needs in just one source.
+Beef is a complete protein, providing all the amino acids that your body needs in just one source.
 Paleo beef protein powder is a more convenient way to get the protein the body needs.
 Beef protein powders are an especially popular additive to shakes because these are convenient to carry around no matter the activity.

 Beef Protein vs. Whey Protein

 Unlike beef protein, whey protein typically has carbohydrates, cholesterol and fat added to it.
-It is made from dairy, so anyone with lactose intolerance or dairy sensitivity may experience digestive side effects.
+It comes from dairy, so anyone with lactose intolerance or dairy sensitivity may experience digestive side effects.
 Beef protein doesn’t contain dairy, cholesterol and other ingredients in whey protein.
 While the body can digest whey protein more quickly than beef, this has little effect on building muscle mass.
-Beef protein isolate powder typically includes more protein than whey isolate or concentrate (x).
-Finally, beef protein is considered paleo for those who follow a paleo diet.
+Beef protein isolate powder typically includes more protein than whey isolate or concentrate. (x) Finally, beef protein is part of paleo for those who follow the diet.
 Whey, derived from dairy, is not.
 Paleo dieters prefer beef protein isolate powder for supplementing their protein needs.

 The Bottom Line

-Paleo beef protein powder isolate follows the paleo diet, which includes only fish, lean meats, fruit, vegetables, nuts and seeds.
-It excludes dairy and red meat, which are both excellent sources of protein.
-Supplements are a great way to make sure the body still gets enough protein.
+Paleo beef protein powder isolate follows the paleo diet, including only fish, lean meats, fruit, vegetables, nuts and seeds.
+The paleo diet excludes dairy and red meat, which are both excellent sources of protein.
+Therefore, supplements, like paleo beef protein powder isolate, are a great way to make sure the body still gets enough protein.